Everything you need to know about Scribe’s Contest

 NO ART OR MODEL PHOTOS are allowed.

-Entries are made by email attachment or by PM, though formatting may be lost by PM.
+Entries made by email attachment or by pm, though formatting may be lost by pm.

 Each member may only enter something they have written themselves.

-The CDO staff claims full permission to post your entries on the forum and in CDO webzines after the contest if you do not do this yourself.
+The CDO staff claims full permission to post your entries on the forum after the contest if you do not do this yourself.
 Likewise the Staff claims full permission to use your entries in PDF and other formats in the future.
 By entering the contest you agree to this arrangement.

 > Anonymity Rules

 The entries cannot contain your usename if that username is highly specific and not just a common English word.
 Direct translations of usernames into Khaozalid (see below) are allowed.

 The competition is supposed to be anonymous, so please do not post your entry online until after the voting has ended.
 Do not start a WIP blog of your entry as you make it, we may not allow it to be entered.

 If you have just finished a piece of writing or audio recording that is ideal for the competition, but have already posted it in the forum just ask one of the staff if it is ok to enter it still.
 Preferably people will not say which entry is theirs until voting is over, but this is not ‘rule breaking’.

 If the texts or audio files provided are in very poor condition you may be asked to improve your entry.